-Your complaint – our plea to all students and applicants to show more fairness!
-Please cancel your visa appointment as soon as you know that you are not going to use it!
-You will enable other applicants to use that slot.
+Your complaint - our plea to all students and applicants to show more fairness!
+Please cancel your registration for the waiting list as soon as you know that you don't need the appointment.
+You will enable other applicants to get an appointment faster.

-Do not book a wrong appointment with a phantasy name or wrong passport number.
+Do not register for the waiting list with a phantasy name or wrong pasport number.

 The processing time for a study visa is currently between 5 and 10 weeks.
 Please apply for the next semester only if there is a minimum time frame of 5 weeks between your appointment date and the enrolment date/starting date of the semester.
 Otherwise a punctual start of your studies will not be possible.
 The Embassy reserves the right to send away applicants who want to hand in a study visa application less than 5 weeks before the start of the upcoming semester.